 3. Find a Job That Helps Pay Off Your Student Loan

 If you have a bachelor’s degree and a desire to help others, consider looking into Teach for America.
 Once accepted into the program, you’ll be placed in low-income area within the United States, teaching children from kindergarten to 12th grade.
 In addition to your salary, you’ll also be eligible to receive up to $5,550 per year to repay your qualified student loans.

-You may receive up to $11,100 total during your tenure.
+You may receive up to $58,000 total depending on where you teach.
 During your employment, you may also have your loans placed in forbearance and the interest will be paid by the organization.
 If teaching isn’t your thing, you can also earn up to $5,645 (the current Pell Grant amount) for giving a year of volunteer service through AmeriCorps, or have up to 70 percent of your Perkins Loan forgiven by joining the Peace Corps.
 It may not sound glamorous, but these jobs will help you pay down your debt while giving back to others.

 4. Work Abroad

 Did you know that English speaking teachers are in high demand overseas?
 You don’t even need to have a teaching degree, just a bachelor’s in any subject and the willingness to work for at least a year.
 There are many benefits to taking a position overseas, too.

 You won’t have to pay federal taxes (up to $96,000) and you’ll get to explore another culture.
 Another benefit could be ditching your car.
 Most overseas locations have great public transportation systems, so you can sell your vehicle and take the money you would have spent on gas, insurance and maintenance to help pay off your student loans.
 Check out tefl.com or InterExchange.org, if you are interested in seeing what is available.

 5. Live Frugally